 For over a decade, improved access has been one of the most significant components of the national healthcare discussion.
 It’s a sizeable talking point, and it’s tempting to think that securing a doctor’s visit is enough to ensure good health.
 That assumption is incorrect.

 Fortunately, it’s possible to reduce the SDOH effect.
-A partnership between community health workers (CHW), like Genovista ACO associated with Innovista Health, and payers, like Amerigroup, can help re-route patients to the primary care services they need before they resort to the ED.
+Partnerships between community health workers (CHWs) and payers can help re-route patients to the primary care services they need before they resort to the ED.

 SDOH—underlying economic, education, healthcare, environmental, and social factors—profoundly affect a patient’s overall well-being.
 In fact, 90% of what contributes to an individual’s overall health, including premature death, stems from SDOH.
 These problems can include: